darshanmehta28403/darshanmehta28403/README.md

 ## Professional Journey

 During my one-year internship at Shreeji-iTech, I worked as a Web Designer and Developer.
-Notably, I contributed to the renowned Keshubhai Mehta Eye Hospital project in my city.
+Notably, I contributed to a renowned Eye Hospital project in my city.
 Beyond design, I developed projects like Wash Without Water (an e-commerce platform) and a Hostel Management Project, ensuring high usability and adaptability across devices.

 ## Interests and Aspirations